tristwk/DA_bootcamp_capstone_project/Framework.md

 - Deleiverable:
     - [ ] A dashboard tool to show what price the host should charge according to the the traits of their property
-    - [ ] Analysis to find out what factors contribute to higher rent price
+    - [ ] Analysis to find out factors which have impact on rent price and use these factors as variables on the dashboard

 - How:
     1. Data Cleaning